Job Reference: ORPAVS003

 How to apply

-If you are interested in joining the ORP team as an Associate Veterinary Surgeon and fulfil the requirements for this rewarding opportunity, please send your current CV, along with a brief cover letter detailing your motivation for applying, to Lead Veterinary Surgeon Dr Max Polyak at max.polyak@oliveridleyproject.org by 20th April 2025 (please note that applications will be reviewed on a rolling basis, and the vacancy may close earlier than the deadline if an appropriate candidate is found).
-Be sure to include Job Reference ORPAVS002 and Your Full Name in the email subject line.
+If you are interested in joining the ORP team as an Associate Veterinary Surgeon and fulfil the requirements for this rewarding opportunity, please send your current CV, along with a brief cover letter detailing your motivation for applying, to ORP’s Director of Conservation Medicine Dr Max Polyak at max.polyak@oliveridleyproject.org by 20th April 2026 (please note that applications will be reviewed on a rolling basis, and the vacancy may close earlier than the deadline if an appropriate candidate is found).
+Be sure to include Job Reference ORPAVS003 and your full name in the email subject line.